-Fans of Tarte Cosmetics’s Shape Tape Contour Concealer—which, let’s be honest, is pretty much every makeup junkie—were elated when the brand teased the launch of Shape Tape Foundation in early January 2018.
+Fans of Tarte Cosmetics’ Shape Tape Contour Concealer—which, let’s be honest, is pretty much every cosmetics enthusiast—were elated when the brand teased the launch of Shape Tape Foundation in early January 2018.
 However, when the product was released a few weeks later, fans experienced major disappointment.

 The backlash against Tarte Shape Tape Foundation was swift, harsh, and well-deserved.
-Bloggers and customers were outraged at the foundation's limited shade range, which included 15 total shades, but a mere three for women of color.
+Bloggers and customers were outraged at the foundation's limited shade range, which included 15 total shades, with a mere three allocated towards women of color.
 From the tease, to the launch, to the near-downfall of Tarte Cosmetics, the Shape Tape Foundation controversy probably won't be over anytime soon.

 So when Tarte teased a new Shape Tape product via Instagram on January 1, 2018 with the caption "Are you ready to shape what your momma gave you in 2018?," fans freaked out.
 It was arguably the most anticipated product launch of the year.

 Promotional images for the much-anticipated Shape Tape Foundation showed the first signs of trouble in makeup paradise.
 First of all, the range only included 15 foundation shades, which isn't quite enough to be considered "inclusive."
-Second, of those 15 shades, a measly three were geared toward dark skin.
+Second, of those 15 shades, a measly three were geared towards darker skin.

 One makeup artist noted in a post on Twitter that the darkest foundation shades didn't even match the models' skin tones in Tarte's advertisement.

 When Tarte officially launched their new Shape Tape Foundation, the backlash was swift and fierce.
 The launch featured a total of 30 foundations, which included 15 shades in a matte finish, and the same 15 shades in a hydrating finish.
-A very small number of those shades catered to black skin, and beauty bloggers and customers took to social media to voice their complaints.
+A very small number of those shades catered to people of color, and beauty bloggers and customers took to social media to voice their complaints.